Learn how to start an art journaling practice. No art experience necessary!

 Learn to start your own art journal

 Crafting a story is an intensely intellectual and heady process.
 Writers benefit from tools that help get them into the creative headspace and sidestep their inner critic.
 Art Journaling is an easy, creative, and fun way to let your linguistic mind relax into a judgment-free visual space filled with colors, textures, and shapes.
-I’ve been working with an art journaling practice for years and am excited to share some of the things I’ve learned along the way.
+I’ve been practicing art journaling for years and am excited to share some of the things I’ve learned along the way.
 It’s so easy that anyone can do it, especially people who think they aren’t visually artistic.

 If I can do it, you can do it, and I’m going to show you how to create your own art journal pages.